-Please ask Congress to include Territorial Taxation for Individuals in the upcoming tax reform package.
+Please ask Congress to sponsor and vote for a clean Territorial Taxation for Individuals bill in the upcoming legislative session.
+This petition will be open for signatures from February 13 – March 13, 2018.
 Sign the letter below…

 Find out more about Territorial Taxation for Individuals.